... the real-time intrusion detection & prevention system and superordinate firewall manager

 What is needed to run Watcher ??

-As said in the introduction Watcher works based on 'on-board tools' and is targeted to Linux flavours of UNIX systems.
-So the GNU renditions of the system tools must be availalble.
+As said in the introduction Watcher works based on 'on-board tools' and is targeted to Linux flavors of UNIX systems.
+So the GNU renditions of the system tools must be available.
 Namely: bash, awk, grep, sort & sed are essential to operate Watcher.

-Also the firewall management is based on 'iptables' and 'iptables-services' package.
+Also, the firewall management is based on 'iptables' and 'iptables-services' packages.
 Since Watcher revision 1.2 'ipset' is involved.

 Note: Watcher does not support "firewalld', since firewalld is just a Python wrapper around 'nftables' and the user-space program 'nft'.

-In addition 'ipcalc' is used for IP address validation on RHEL systems to supress that junk gets stored for an attacker in the databases.
-(On Debian-style systems 'ipcalc' is automatically mimiced, since 'ipcalc' in Debianish systems [Debian/Ubuntu/Mint,...] is incompatible with the original 'ipcalc' found in RHEL systems)
+In addition 'ipcalc' is used for IP address validation on RHEL systems to suppress that junk gets stored for an attacker in the databases.
+(On Debian-style systems 'ipcalc' is automatically mimicked, since 'ipcalc' in Debianish systems [Debian/Ubuntu/Mint,...] is incompatible with the original 'ipcalc' found in RHEL systems)

-To run any of the modules 'sqlite3' is needed to run a module as modules count attack events in a database and store event-type, event-date, ip address and other information in the database for fast storage and retrieval during processing.
+To run any of the modules 'sqlite3' is needed to run a module since modules count attack events in a database and store event type, event date, IP address, and other information in the database for fast storage and retrieval during processing.

 How can you get Watcher??